 According to the report, Scotland had 295 drug deaths per million of the population aged between 15 and 64 in 2018.
 The next highest was Sweden at 81 and the UK at 76.

 2. The biggest drugs killers

-Opiates such as heroin and methadone are implicated in the vast majority of deaths but users are often taking a lethal cocktail of drugs which increasingly includes benzodiazepines such as etizolam - pills which are often dealt as "street valium" or "street blues".
+Opiates such as heroin and methadone are implicated in the majority of deaths but users are often taking a lethal cocktail of drugs which increasingly includes benzodiazepines such as etizolam - pills which are often dealt as "street valium" or "street blues".

-Experts says high-risk opioid users typically misuse benzodiazepines to self-medicate or increase the effects of heroin or methadone.
+Experts say high-risk opioid users typically misuse benzodiazepines to self-medicate or increase the effects of heroin or methadone.
 They also take benzos to treat symptoms of psychiatric disorders, negative emotional states and withdrawal symptoms.

 3. The rise of the benzos

 Benzodiazepines act as a sedative - slowing down the body's functions - and are often prescribed by doctors for sleeping troubles and anxiety.

 However, the big problem with mixing street benzos with heroin and alcohol is that they have a similar effect on the body, says Dr Saket Priyadarshi of NHS Greater Glasgow and Clyde addiction services.
 They depress the respiratory system and leave people more at risk of overdose death, he says.